eberban/eberban/books/tour/src/borrowings.md

 > used to provide cultural words about countries or languages, by
 > providing their ISO 639-2 language code or ISO 3166 country code (with
 > minor changes if not compatible with eberban morphology).
 There are no
-> country/language roots (except for eberban) to remain culturaly-neutral.
+> country/language roots (except for eberban itself), to help maintain some level of cultural neutrality.